bdeining/flightanalysis/README.md

 The csv and json files are parsed, lightly processed, and turned into graphs that can be viewed here: http://cs455.dev-cycle.com/

-Code for this site can be found in /FlightDataWeb
+Code for this site can be found in /FlightDataWeb, and ([https://github.com/doofusdavid/FlightDataWeb](https://github.com/doofusdavid/FlightDataWeb))